Food colors are to cakes and baked goods what the rainbow is to the sky after a thunderstorm.

 The liquidity of the color comes from the water base which also lowers it concentration.
-This means that liquid food colors are the least concentrated of all types of food colors.
+This means that this type of colors are the least concentrated of all types of food color s.
 The shades of color you get from this type of colors are pastel colors.

 Advantages of Liquid Food Colors

 Liquid colors have several advantages and they include the following:

 (i) They are readily available in any grocery store.